jonnydgreen/event-management-service/docs/design.md

 recommended to stick with this approach as it will be the most simple and therefore, maintainable.

-#### If there is an issue
+#### If there is an issue in the Node,js processing

-However, if there is an issue, then a list-based approach should be considered that minimised work on Node.js servers.
-Rather than defining individual keys, one defines a series of list and passes seats between these lists.
-However, one would need to trigger the passing of seats between lists upon seat reservation expiry.
+However, if there is an issue, then a list-based approach should be considered that minimises work on Node.js servers.
+Rather than defining individual keys, one defines a series of lists/sets and passes seats between these.
+However, one would need to trigger the passing of seats between the lists/sets upon seat reservation expiry.

 Redis gives one the ability to trigger functionality upon certain events.
 Such an example is when the held seat expires.
 To do this, one can configure keyspaces events: `notify-keyspace-events` and listen for the expiry event:
 `EX`.

-This can be achieved in Node.js by setting this up once the redis publish channel is ready and defining business logic in the subscriber instance to react to expiry channel messages.
+This can be achieved in Node.js by setting this up a redis publish and subscription channel and utilising the stream event APIs.
+When the publisher channel is ready, define business logic in the subscriber instance to react to expiry channel messages.
 When an expires message is received, the system will extract the information and make the associated event seat available again.

 For example, here is some pseudo code: